tzebrowski/CanSniffer/README.md

 #### Configuration file scheme

-* adapterName: BT OBD Adapter name, e.g: "AABBCC112233"
+* `adapterName`: BT OBD Adapter name, e.g: "AABBCC112233"
-* logFile.fileName: csv file name in which data will be saved
+* `logFile.fileName`: csv file name in which data will be saved
-* duration: duration of the process, in milliseconds
+* `duration`: duration of the process, in milliseconds
-* stnEnabled: enable if you have stn based adapter e.g: stn2120
+* `stnEnabled`: enable if you have stn based adapter e.g: stn2120
-* mode: CAN_SERVER | LOG_FILE - indicates whether data should be dumped into file or application should behave as network server.
+* `mode`: CAN_SERVER | LOG_FILE - indicates whether data should be dumped into file or application should behave as network server.
-* canServer.port - port on which application listen to in server mode
+* `canServer.port` - port on which application listen to in server mode
+* `debug`: false | true - enables debug logging

 #### Example configuration